stackforge/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

   the deployment fails or is interrupted; after solving the problem, restart the deployment process.

+.. note::    Mirantis has the following lab setup for VMware enrivonment,
+             that was checked for compatibility of the NSX and vCenter:

+             * NSX version 4.0.1 (4.0.1-build30244) for Gateway, Manager, Controller
+               and Service nodes.

+             * NSX OpenVSwitch version 2.0.0 (2.0.0-build30176)

+             * vCenter 5.5.
+Note that vCenter 5.5.u2 is also used, but was not tested properly for compatibility with NSX and does not work with NSX 4.0.1.

+             To learn more about NSX
+             and vCenter compatibility,
+             see `the VMware Product Interoperability Matrixes <http://www.vmware.com/resources/compatibility/sim/interop_matrix.php>`_.

+.. warning::  Mirantis lab setup was tested for the Mirantis OpenStack release 6.0.
+               This particular setup works properly at CentOS 6.5.
+               Nevertheless, at Ubuntu 12.04 it **does not** work properly due to incompatibility of the Linux 3.13 kernel and NSX OVS 2.0.

 To cleanup the NSX cluster, log into the NSX Manager, open the dashboard and click on numbered link in "Hypervisor Software Version Summary":

   .. image:: /_images/nsx-cleanup-1.png